maxlouda/polylogs/README.md

 **Wolfram Mathematica** \
- | PolyLogTools
+ | PolyLogTools \
+ |-- HPL

+ Note: dependencies are listed where they occur for the first time.
+In particular, working right to left and top to bottom sequentially should work.

-N.B.: The project is currently unfinished and on hold due to my studies at Cambridge.
+**N.B.**: The project is currently unfinished and on hold due to my studies at Cambridge.
+Some functionality is missing and refactoring is necessary.
 It has been developed between October 2023 and October 2024 during my time as a student research assistant in Prof. Lorenzo Tancredi's group at TUM.